Adityaranjan30/Adityaranjan30/README.md

 ## 👨‍💻 About Me

 - 🎓 Aspire to become a Java Developer
-- 🌱 Currently learning full-stack development and databases
+- 🌱 Currently learning and implementing full-stack development and databases.
-- 🔧 Working on full stack Java projects
+- 🔧 Working on full stack Java projects.
-- 🤝 Open to collaborate on beginner-friendly or Java-based projects
+- 🤝 Open to collaborate on beginner-friendly or Java-based projects.
-- 🧠 Curious about Algorithms, APIs, Backend optimi
+- 🧠 Curious about Algorithms, APIs, Backend optimization.

 ---